ShayanHosseinzadeh/bale-telegram-forwarder/README.md

 ## Supported Message Types

-Currently, this application only supports forwarding text messages from Bale to Telegram.
-Media messages (photos, documents, voice, videos, audio) are acknowledged but not forwarded with their content.
+This application now supports forwarding all message types from Bale to Telegram:

-For media messages, the application will send a notification to your Telegram channel indicating that a media message was received but not forwarded.

-Future versions may include full media forwarding capabilities.
+- Text messages
+- Photos (sends the largest available size)
+- Documents
+- Voice messages
+- Videos
+- Audio files

+All media messages will be downloaded from Bale and re-uploaded to Telegram with their original captions preserved.

 ## Troubleshooting